 Some products make vague claims such as “raising metabolism” or boosting testosterone levels.
 But, from this review, claims like these are on shaky ground.
 As such, I recommend avoiding products that make claims like these.

-Remember also that coleus forskohlii and forskolin refer to the same thing.
-Different supplement companies call it either names.
+Remember coleus forskohlii and forskolin are the same thing.
+Different supplement companies call it by both names.
 Some brands may even call it by its scientific name: Plectranthus barbatus.
 This is important because this might confuse some people.

 Coleus Forskohlii Side Effects

-So far, there is no research on people who are not “healthy” and the herb may interact with medications like blood thinners.
+- Little research involves people who are not “healthy” and the herb may interact with medications like blood thinners.
 People with serious health issues like heart disease etc. should speak to their doctor before taking Coleus forskohlii.

 Does Coleus Forskohlii Work?